-Surgery.
-Mice were anesthetized with inhaled isoflurane (1-3%) and placed in a stereotaxic frame (David Kopf).
-For all experiments coordinates for the CeA were as follows (from bregma, in mm: ML: \pm 2.95, AP: -1.1, DV: -4.8, for the PBN: ML \pm 1.4, AP: -5.4, DV: -4.0 (optical fibers).
-300 nl of AAV5-Ef1α-FLEX-taCasp3-TEVp (denoted as CeA^{NTS}::casp), AAV5-Ef1α-ChR2-eYFP (denoted as NTS::ChR2 or

-NTS^{CeA→PBN}::ChR2), AAV8-eF1a-DIO-iC++-eYFP (denoted as NTS::IC++ or $NTS^{CeA\rightarrow PBN}::IC++$), or AAV5-Ef1 α -eYFP (denoted as: NTS::eYFP or NTS CeA \rightarrow PBN::eYFP) was infused into the CeA at a rate of 100 nl/min.
+Mice were anesthetized with inhaled isoflurane (1-3%) and placed in a stereotaxic frame (David Kopf, Germany).
+For all experiments coordinates for the CeA were as follows (from Bregma, in mm: ML: ± 2.95, AP: - 1.1, DV: - 4.8, for the PBN: ML ± 1.4, AP: -5.4, DV: -4.0 (optical fibers).
+300 nL of AAV5-Ef1α-FLEX-taCasp3-TEVp (denoted as: CeA^{NTS}::casp) , AAV5-Ef1α-ChR2-eYFP (denoted as: NTS::ChR2 or NTS^{CeA→PBN}::ChR2), AAV8-eF1a-DIO-iC++-eYFP (denoted as: NTS::eYFP or NTS^{CeA→PBN}::eYFP) was infused into the CeA at a rate of 100 nL/min.
 Optical fibers were constructed as previously described (Sparta et al., 2011).
-Mice were allowed to recover for at least 4 weeks before experimentation (8 weeks for optogenetic experiments) to ensure adequate expression of virally encoded genes, and lesioning of target neurons, or protein incorporation into the membrane.
+Mice were allowed to recover for at least 4 weeks prior to experimentation (8 weeks for optogenetic experiments) to ensure adequate expression of virally encoded genes, and lesioning of target neurons, or protein incorporation into the membrane.
 All viruses were made by the UNC Viral Vector Core (Chapel Hill, NC) or the Stanford Viral Vector (Palo Alto, CA).
-Following behavioral studies, animals with ChR2-eYFP construct were perfused, and brains were sliced to verify expression of virus.
-Animals with no viral expression in either CeA were removed (n = 1), while animals with either bilateral or unilateral viral expression were included in the analysis as our pilot data indicated that unilateral expression of the virus was sufficient to drive real-time place preference (RTPP) behavior (data not shown).
-Animals expressing the caspase construct were killed, and brains were flash frozen for validation using fluorescent in situ hybridization (FISH; see the following section) and compared with their eYFP controls.
+Following behavioral studies, animals with

+ChR2-eYFP construct were perfused, and brains were sliced to verify expression of virus.
+Animals with no viral expression in either CeA were removed (n=1), while animals with either bilateral or unilateral viral expression were included in the analysis as our pilot data indicated that unilateral expression of the virus was sufficient to drive real-time place preference (RTPP) behavior (data not shown).
+Animals expressing the caspase construct were euthanized, and brains were flash frozen for validation using fluorescent in situ hybridization (FISH, see below) and compared to their eYFP controls.